A Buyers Guide to Freestyle Scooter Decks

 A heavier Deck will:

-Be stronger and likely last longer.
+Likely be stronger and likely last longer.

 A lighter Deck will:

-Allow you to manipulate the scooter easier theoretically making tricks easier.
+Allow you to manipulate the scooter easier

 The way that the weight affects you is relative to your strength and style.

 Use the weight information on specific product listings at Syndicate to compare to your current Deck and as a suggestion try feeling a friends Scooter Deck and noting whether it feels heavy to you or not.
-You can then even lookup that exact Deck and compare it against the weight of the Deck you are considering purchasing.
+You can then lookup that exact Deck and compare it against the weight of the Deck you are considering purchasing.

 A wider Deck will: